-Note: If you are using any model-specific environmental variables, these must be specified every time you re-deploy a model.
-Models do not inherit environmental variables from previous deployments.
+- If you are using any model-specific environmental variables, these must be specified every time you re-deploy a model.
+Models do not inherit environmental variables from previous deployments. - Note that custom mounts or environment variables configured in cdsw.conf (such as NO_PROXY, HTTP(S)PROXY, etc.) are still not passed to the container builds for experiments and models (even though they are applied to sessions, jobs, and deployed models/experiments).

-Model Replicas
+• Model Replicas